-TAVR NCD High lights TAVR is covered for the treatment of severe aortic stenosis when furnished according to an FDA-approved indication.
-The NCD also requires that two cardiac surgeons have independently examined the patient and the patient is under the care of a heart team: a cohesive, multidisciplinary team of medical professionals that includes a cardiothoracic surgeon and a cardiologist.
-Requirements TAVR must be furnished in a hospital with the appropriate infrastructure Institution Without TAVR Experience With TAVR Experience ≥ 50 total AVRs in the previous year prior to TAVR, including ≥ 10 high risk patients; and ≥ 2 physicians with cardiac surgery privileges; and ≥ 1,000 catheterizations per year, including ≥ 400 percutaneous coronary interventions (PCIs) per year ≥ 20 AVRs/yr. or ≥ 40 AVRs every 2 years; and ≥ 2 physicians with cardiac surgery privileges; and ≥ 1,000 catheterizations per year, including ≥ 400 percutaneous coronary interventions (PCls) per year Operator Heart Team With TAVR Experience The Heart Team must include a cardiovascular surgeon and an interventional cardiologist whose combined experience maintains the following: ≥ 20 TAVR procedures in the prior year; or ≥ 40 procedures in the prior 2 years; and Additional members of the heart team such as echocardiographers, imaging specialists, heart failure specialists, cardiac anesthesiologists, intensivists, nurses, and social workers.
+TAVR NCD High lights indication.
+The NCD a Requirements TAVR must be furnished in a hospital with the appropriate infrastructure Institution Without TAVR Experience With TAVR Experience ≥ 50 total AVRs in the previous year prior to TAVR, including ≥ 10 high risk patients; and ≥ 2 physicians with cardiac surgery privileges; and ≥ 1,000 catheterizations per year, including ≥ 400 percutaneous coronary interventions (PCIs) per year Operator Heart Team With TAVR Experience The Heart Team must include a cardiovascular surgeon and an interventional cardiologist whose combined experience maintains the following: ≥ 20 TAVR procedures in the prior year; or ≥ 40 procedures in the prior 2 years; and Additional members of the heart team such as echocardiographers, imaging specialists, heart failure specialists, cardiac anesthesiologists, intensivists, nurses, and social workers.
 The heart team's interventional cardiologist(s) and cardiac surgeon(s) must jointly participate in the intra-operative technical aspects of TAVR.
-Cardiovascular Surgeon Without TAVR Experience ≥ 100 career AVRs, including 10 high-risk patients; or ≥ 25 AVRs in one year; or ≥ 50 AVRs in 2 years; and which include at least 20 AVRs in the last year prior to TAVR initiation Interventional Cardiologist Without TAVR Experience ural heart procedures lifetime; or year of which 60% should be balloon aortic and patent foramen ovale closure are not Registry The heart team and hospital must participate in a prospective, national, audited registry that consecutively enrolls TAVR patients, accepts all manufactured devices, follows the patient for at least one year, and complies with relevant patient privacy protections.
+Cardiovascular Surgeon Without TAVR Experience ≥ 100 career AVRs, including 10 high-risk patients; or ≥ 25 AVRs in one year; or ≥ 50 AVRs in 2 years; and which include at least 20 AVRs in the last year prior to TAVR initiation Interventional Cardiologist Without TAVR Experience ural heart procedures lifetime; or year of which 60% should be balloon aortic and patent foramen ovale closure are not Registry ate in a prospective, national, audited registry ccepts all manufactured devices, follows the with relevant patient privacy protections.